tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ```

 While all of the rules have some benefit, loading too many can slow down the
-"linting" routine while you are editing, so I generally chose to relegate those
+"linting" routine while you are editing, so I generally relegate any additional
-to post-commit and CI hooks.
-This is especially true of the 3rd party rules like
+rules to post-commit and CI hooks.
-[`remark-lint-are-links-valid`][remark-lint-are-links-valid] which use more
-resources.

-To use the above rules I had to install a few packages:
+To use the rules mentioned above I had to install a few packages:

 ```bash
 npm install -g                                   \